GLOBAL MARKETS-Asian shares boosted by vaccines hopes, Brexit deadline casts shadow

 By Hideyuki Sano

-TOKYO, Dec 11 (Reuters) - Asian shares bounced back on Friday as progress on COVID-19 vaccines boosted investor sentiment, but tricky Brexit negotiations and U.S. stimulus talks capped gains in riskier assets.
+TOKYO, Dec 11 (Reuters) - Asian shares rose on Friday as progress on COVID-19 vaccines boosted investor sentiment, but tricky Brexit negotiations and U.S. stimulus talks capped gains in riskier assets.

 Investors bet on stronger economic growth next year as more countries prepare for vaccinations.
 U.S. authorities voted overwhelmingly to endorse emergency use of Pfizer's coronavirus vaccine while doses of a COVID-19 vaccine made by China's Sinovac Biotech SVA.O are rolling off a Brazilian production line.